-October, in which students respond to one of three questions in each of the four major areas of the program's outcomes: leadership, critical issues in higher education, student learning, and social justice.
+The comprehensive exams are scheduled twice a year in April and October, to be completed electronically over a 10-day period.
+One competency is assessed each time: Critical Issues in Higher Education in October, Leadership and Change or Teaching and Learning in April.
 Students have two opportunities to pass all components of the examination.
-Two faculty members will grade each question and students must pass all components of the exam before defending their dissertation proposal.
+Two faculty members grade each question and students must pass all components of the exam before defending their dissertation proposal.